 A NOTE FROM ERIKA

 William Morris, father of the Arts and Crafts Movement famously said, "Have nothing in your houses that you do not know to be useful or believe to be beautiful."
 I hope that when you bring my work into your homes, the enjoyment it brings will equal the enjoyment I have in designing and creating it for you.
 Thank you for your interest in our studio.
-If I can answer any questions about our process or any project you may have in mind, it will be my great pleasure.
+If I can answer any questions about our process or any project you may have in mind, it will be my great pleasure to assist.